wassimseif/wassimseif.github.io/content/portfolio/index.en.md

 # Language Modeling for multiple languages

 ## Description
-Trained or finetuned a Large Language Model on a custom dataset for use in the bittensor network.
-I developed a pipeline to finetune the model on a custom dataset and then deploy it on the bittensor network.
+I refined a Large Language Model by fine-tuning it on a customized dataset.
+Also I implemented a seamless pipeline for deployment on the Bittensor networ to achieve the lowest loss.
+One of the models is trained on the [The Mountain](https://docs.bittensor.com/nested/TheDataset.html) dataset with 20B parameters.
+The training was made possible with the help of DeepSpeed on an 8x A100 GPU machine.

 ## Tech Stack
 - GPT-(2.7,6B,20B) from [EleutherAI](https://www.eleuther.ai/)